Whether you’re traveling near or far, check out these 10 smart tips to save on travel this holiday season.

 10 Tips to Save on Travel This Holiday Season

-1. Set alerts.
+1. Set alerts

-Sites like Kayak let you put in your departure and arrival cities and send you a daily alert on the prices.
+Sites like Kayak let you put in your departure and arrival cities, and send you a daily alert on the prices.
 Buy when you see a great deal!

-2. Rent a car.
+2. Rent a car

-It saves wear and tear on your vehicle, and if you’re heading a long distance and unsure how reliable your vehicle is, it could save you headaches should it break down.
+It saves wear and tear on your vehicle, and if you’re driving a long distance and unsure how reliable your vehicle is, it could save you headaches should it break down.

-3. Hotel promotions.
+3. Hotel promotions

-4. Consider an apartment or house rental.
+4. Consider an apartment or house rental